-Cardano will closely monitor companies' efforts to diversify their boards of directors and comply with relevant new regulations.
-In markets without such regulation, we will consider voting against newly-nominated directors or members of the nomination committee at companies not showing reasonable progress towards board diversity.
+Cardano will closely monitor companies' efforts to diversify their boards of directors and comply with local best practice or relevant regulations.
+In developed markets, Cardano expects at least 30% of the board to consist of the least represented gender', while in emerging markets, the board should include at least one member of the least represented genderIn the absence of such diversity, Cardano will vote against newly-nominated directors which are not from the least represented gender and/or members of the nomination committee.
 Equally, in such cases, Cardano will consider supporting shareholder resolutions requesting greater diversity or nominating directors whose presence on the board would deliver that.